When starting out in jewellery making, it can be hard to know about different kind of gemstone cuts, techniques and all the lingo that goes with it!

 For beginners, Stonesetting For Contemporary Jewellery Makers is a great resource to follow for using ready-made settings or creating your own.

-Discover our 'Make The Look' section, filled with jewellery making projects aimed at beginners.
+Discover our Jewellery Making Kits filled with lots of beginner projects.
 Each one comes with a handy one-click shopping list too!